GraFiddle/angular-chart/README.md

 ---
 ##### selection.multiple : Boolean
 Allows selection of multiple chart elements if selection is enabled at all.
 Default: `false`

 ---
+##### selection.onselected : function
+Callback whenever a new selection is added.

+---
+##### selection.onunselected : function
+Callback whenever a selection is removed.

+---
 ##### selection.selected : Array